 Crystalline carbon nitride (CCN)-based semiconductors have recently attracted widespread attention in solar energy conversion.
 However, further modifying the photocatalytic ability of CCN always results in a trade-off between high crystallinity and good photocatalytic performance.
 Herein, a facile defect engineering strategy was demonstrated to modify the CCN photocatalysts.
 Results confirmed that the obtained D-CCN maintained the high crystallinity; additionally, the hydrogen production rate of D-CCN was approximately 8 times higher than that of CCN.
 Particularly, it could produce H2 even if the incident light wavelength extended to 610 nm.
 The significantly improved photocatalytic activity could be ascribed to the introduction of defects into the CCN polymer network to form the midgap states, which significantly broadened the visible-light absorption range and accelerated the charge separation for photoredox catalysis.

-Matos J, Ocares-Riquelme J, Poon PS, et al., 2019, C-doped anatase TiO2: Adsorption kinetics and photocatalytic degradation of methylene blue and phenol, and correlations with DFT estimations., J Colloid Interface Sci, Vol: 547, Pages: 14-29
+Matos J, Ocares-Riquelme J, Poon PS, et al., 2019, C-doped anatase TiO2: Adsorption kinetics and photocatalytic degradation of methylene blue and phenol, and correlations with DFT estimations, JOURNAL OF COLLOID AND INTERFACE SCIENCE, Vol: 547, Pages: 14-29, ISSN: 0021-9797

 Titirici M, Li A, Nicolae S, et al., Bridging the gap between Homogenous Heterogenous and Electro-Catalysis: Iron-nitrogen molecular complexes within carbon materials for catalytic applications, ChemCatChem, ISSN: 1867-3880